Kahlil Carter: European League of Football

+Im 2026, Carter was hired as Defensive Coordinators for the Utah Great 8’s of the newly formed Internatinal Football League.
+Carter resigned shortly after training camp due to poor league operations and funding.
+The team would go on to win the inaugural championship with an impressive defense Carter handpicked and coached through training camp.

 Personal life

 Though born in Washington, D.C., Carter was raised in Little Rock, Arkansas, where he graduated from Little Rock Central High School.
 He graduated in 2000 from the University of Arkansas with a B.A. in Psychology and a minor in French.
 In August 2014, Carter graduated with Pi Alpha Alpha honors receiving a Master of Public Administration from Drake University in Des Moines, Iowa.
 Carter is one of the founding members of the ABH chapter of the Phi Beta Sigma fraternity, and has over 10 years experience in youth counseling and mentoring.
 Carter is married to his wife Courtney, and has 4 daughters, Briana, Brooklyn, Mya, and Belize.